Perturbations of Fefferman spaces over CR three-manifolds

-Note however that these results are very much \emph{local}, and assumptions on $(\wt{\mc{M}}',\wt{g},\wt{k})$ such as being \emph{asymptotically simple} \cite{Penrose1963} may be too strong.
-Indeed, it is demonstrated in \cite{Mason1998} that this condition is too stringent in our context: the only algebraically special asymptotically simple Ricci-flat Lorentzian four-manifold is Minkowski space.
+Note however that these results are very much \emph{local}, and assumptions on the spacetime $(\wt{\mc{M}}',\wt{g},\wt{k})$ such as being \emph{asymptotically simple} \cite{Penrose1963} may be too strong.
+Indeed, it is demonstrated in \cite{Mason1998} that this condition might be too stringent in our context: the only algebraically special asymptotically simple Ricci-flat Lorentzian four-manifold is Minkowski space.

 Nevertheless, one may assume that the geodesics of the congruence generated by $\wt{k}$ reach only some portions of conformal infinity.
-One could then use the above results to describes the asymptotic properties of such spacetimes, but only along the congruence.
-Thus, from Theorem \ref{thm:asymconfflat}, we may say that the $\wt{\mc{M}}'$ is \emph{asymptotically conformally flat along the geodesics of $\wt{k}$}, and by Proposition 7.1 in \cite{TaghaviChabert2023b}, more specifically \emph{asymptotically flat, de Sitter or anti Sitter along the geodesics of $\wt{k}$} depending on the sign of the Ricci scalar.
+One could then use the above results to describe the asymptotic properties of such spacetimes, but only along the congruence.
+Thus, from Theorem \ref{thm:asymconfflat}, we may say that $\wt{\mc{M}}'$ is \emph{asymptotically conformally flat along the geodesics of $\wt{k}$}, and by \cite[Proposition~7.1]{TaghaviChabert2023b}, more specifically \emph{asymptotically flat, de Sitter or anti Sitter along the geodesics of $\wt{k}$} depending on the sign of the Ricci scalar.
 For instance, the Taub--NUT metric \cite{Taub1951,Newman1963} is well-known to be \emph{globally} non-asymptotically flat since the topology of its conformal infinity is $S^3$, but it is asymptotically flat along the geodesics of its twisting non-shearing congruences of null geodesics. \end{rem}